Professor Martin Cowie is a consultant cardiologist at Royal Brompton Hospital, where he treats both private and NHS patients.

 - respiratory disease in patients with cardiac problems including sleep apnoea.

-E-health is a particular area of interest for Professor Cowie – using technology to support more effective and efficient delivery of care.
-He leads the European Society of Cardiology’s e-health workstream, representing over 30,000 cardiologists across more than 50 countries.
-Additionally, he has been appointed to the European Commission’s working group on mobile health (m-health).
+Digital health is a particular area of interest for Professor Cowie – using technology to support more effective and efficient delivery of care including apps and wearables.
+He leads the European Society of Cardiology’s digital health workstream, representing over 30,000 cardiologists across more than 50 countries.

 Having developed a remote monitoring service at Royal Brompton Hospital, and testing many new technologies in clinical trials, Professor Cowie says: "It is exciting to see research move into practice ever more quickly."